carla-simulator/carla/Docs/adv_traffic_manager.md

 tm02 = client02.get_trafficmanager(5000) # tm02(p=5000) --> tm02 (p=5000)
 ```

-The previous code creates two different TM, as both have different ports and none of them was previously occupied by another TM.
-These are __TM-Servers__: instances of the TM created on free ports.

-However, if a client tries to create a TM using a port that is already assigned to another TM, __it will not create its own but connect to the one already existing__.
-These are __TM-Clients__: instances of the TM created in an occupied port, which connect to the previous existing one.
+* __TM-Client__ — The port is occupied by another TM.
+This instances are not in charge of their own logic.
+Instead, they ask for changes in the parameters of the __TM-Server__ they are connected to in  `TrafficManagerRemote.cpp`.
+The following code creates two TM-Clients, that connect with the TM-Servers previously created.

 ```py
 tm03 = client03.get_trafficmanager() # tm03 --> tm01 (p=8000).